devATdbsutdio/dattabaumstudio.com/issues_tracker.md

 13. Shopify setup for other things in the backend [WIP] [Datta]
 14. Migrate all the big assets (video etc.) to shopify.
 [Zaid]
 15. Cards have a small call to action __+__ at the bottom which is not clickable right now (both desktop and mobile).
 Please make it clickable.
 16. All video playback speed - check after migration to shopify.
+17. Lock down firebase.

 ### [DESKTOP]